AceCheshire/Project/README.md

 Now only when nut ( selectButton ) collides the bottom will scene change.

 Modify the interyals of the three buttons.

+#2024/02/14/03

+Change SplashImage.

+Now need to collide twice to change scene.